-Program Services and Offerings
+Program Options and Services

 The curriculum is based on the premise that all children share certain needs, and that their needs are best met through a child-centered developmental program.
 All programs operate five days a week for six hours a day.
 The goal is to provide an environment and experiences that bring about a greater degree of school readiness skills and social competence in preschool children.
 To achieve this goal, we provide a child-centered curriculum that promotes self-confidence, physical abilities, increased academic awareness and social interaction.